 My name is Olena Osipov.
-I’m a mom to 2 boys and a wife to Alex, and soon-to-be Certified Nutrition Coach and Cornell University Healthy Living program graduate.
+I’m a mom to 2 boys, a wife to Alex, and soon-to-be Certified Nutrition Coach and Cornell University Healthy Living program graduate.
 Welcome to our easy healthy recipes blog.

 I grew up in Ukraine on real food.
 As an adult, I tried many diets without results.
 Now for over 10 years, I cook quick and easy healthy meals for my family.
 Many dinner recipes are inspired by my Ukrainian heritage.
 I can help you with “What’s for dinner?” too.

 I now live on magical Vancouver Island in British Columbia, Canada.
 On that below.

 My food philosophy in short is – eat real food, move daily and enjoy all good things in life in moderation.
 I don’t believe in diets (including Whole30 and Keto – yes, those are diets!).
 I tried them.
 Diets ruin healthy relationship with food because they are unsustainable in a long-term and short-term is not the solution.
-But you decide for yourself.

 Nor do I think we were born to eat.
 This website reflects my healthy relationship with food to which took a while to arrive via diets.